 To help your anthurium thrive, make sure to fertilize once a month during the growing season, from March through September; a diluted blend at half strength can help avoid over-fertilization or potential foliage burn.

-All parts of the plant are known to be toxic to humans and pets if ingested.
-Handling parts of the plant can cause mild skin irritation from contact with sap, so be cautious and wear gloves when handling.
+All parts of anthuriums are known to be toxic to humans and pets if ingested.
+Handling parts of the plant can cause mild skin irritation from contact with sap; be cautious and wear gloves when handling.

 Leaf browning or wilting: This is usually due to underwatering or low humidity; increase the humidity to help balance moisture needs.